mughu94/BadwordsForAGC/README.md

 # BadwordsForAGC
 Bismillah .

+It's Still Works .

+Google Adsense was sensitify with sexy images , it's to risky if AGC not filtered by this badwords .
-This is Badword Collections For AGC separate with '|' It's Still Works .
+This is Badword List , Collections since 2013 special For AGC Image Search , this file was separate with '|' .

-First Made By Optimasi AGC @suhu Syera Syailendra , for now im just add an updates of this file if i get some warn from Google Adsense . feel free to pull and add some words of badwords .
+First Made By Optimasi AGC @suhu Syera Syailendra , for now im just add an updates of this file if i get some warn from Google Adsense . feel free to fork or pull this repo , also you can commit send your github and i'll add for commit permission .
 Thankyou